cityofaustin/Residential-Permitting/_content/residential-toolkit/can-i-get-a-permit.md

 ## When does my permit expire?

-Permits have a 180-day lifespan from the day they are issued or from the most recent in-progress inspection.
-Permits open on the date they are issued and close on the day you pass your final inspection.
+Permits have a 180-day lifespan starting on the day they are issued or from the most recent in-progress inspection.
+Permits close on the day you pass your final inspection.
 Your permit will expire if your project hasn't been inspected or approved by day 181.

 ### How can I check for expired permits?